ember-fastboot/ember-cli-fastboot/README.md

 From your Ember.js app, you can run `FastBoot.require()` to require a package.
-This is identical to the CommonJS `require` except it checks all requests against the whitelist first.
+This is identical to the CommonJS `require` except it checks all requests against the allowlist first.

 ```js
 let path = FastBoot.require('path');
 let filePath = path.join('tmp', session.getID());
 ```

-If you attempt to require a package that is not in the whitelist, FastBoot will raise an exception.
+If you attempt to require a package that is not in the allowlist, FastBoot will raise an exception.

 Note that the `FastBoot` global is **only** available when running in